apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 proxies that will be used by the scraper in order to prevent its detection by target web pages.
 You can use both the [Apify Proxy](https://apify.com/proxy) and custom HTTP or SOCKS5 proxy servers.

+Proxy is required to run the scraper.
 The following table lists the available options of the proxy configuration setting:

 <table class="table table-bordered table-condensed">
     <tbody>